 “The feature is about the possibility of life underground on Mars.
-The two illustrations will play off each other…the cover being an up close look at some microbes that could be living underground on Mars and the article opener will be a cross section of land where you see them in the tunnels below ground where they live.
+The two illustrations will play off each other…the cover being an up-close look at some microbes that could be living underground on Mars and the article opener showing a cross section of land where you see them in the tunnels below ground where they live.
 So the effect should be seeing details of the microbes on the cover and then them in their below ground space for the opener.” ~ Terri Dube

 Mars Life Feature Illustration Creation

 Starting with the feature art, Nicolle sketched out the Mars landscape she and the team had discussed.
-Astronomers are still learning about Mars, and it’s possible there are both caves formed by lava, and smaller tunnels and fissures from freezing water.
-So, I focused on showing the potential variability in the tunnels, with different sizes and depths, and cracks extending from them.
+Astronomers are still learning about Mars: it’s possible there are both caves formed by lava, and smaller tunnels and fissures from freezing water.
+So she focused on showing the potential variability in the tunnels, with different sizes and depths, and cracks extending from them.
 At this scale micro-organisms would be tiny on the page, so the visual interest needed to come from the landscape and tunnels.
 The detailed maze of tunnels helped to ground the art.

 Next, Nicolle started thinking about the overall Martian landscape.
 Like many of you, she had a pretty clear idea of what a Martian landscape might look like.
-But, I wanted to be sure I was basing this on reality, and not science fiction that I may have inadvertently digested.
+But she wanted to be sure this vision was based on reality rather than on science fiction that she may have inadvertently digested.
 A search through NASA images from Mars Rovers provided a feel for the rocky landscape.
-One thing that I love to play with when drawing Earth landscapes, Nicolle experiments with setting the mood with the sky and clouds to set the mood.
-On Mars, there aren’t fluffy white clouds, nor looming thunderstorms.
+When drawing Earth landscapes, Nicolle experiments with setting the mood with the sky and clouds.
+On Mars there aren’t fluffy white clouds or looming thunderstorms.
 Instead, it’s a bit of a monotonous haze.
 Considering how to capitalize on this dusty atmosphere, Nicolle wondered what a Martian landscape might look like at sunset.
-What I found was a slightly purple to orangish gradient that could help make the piece unique.
-I ran this past the Sky and Telescope team, and they agreed it suited the piece.
+She landed on a slightly purple to orangish gradient that she felt made the piece unique.
+The Sky and Telescope team agreed that the otherworldy hue suited the piece.

 Creating the Color Art Martian Life feature